The Footnotes

 As the rock landscape changed in the '70s, Eakens served a five-year stint in a hard-touring Denver-based cover band, before returning home to New Mexico.
 There, he opened a pair of record stores, and fleshed out his musical vision by immersing himself in first-generation, pre-Beatles rock 'n' roll.
 By the early '80s, the band was going strong as a stripped-down three-piece, playing a personalized brand of raw, raucous rock 'n' roll and winning an enthusiastic fan base by touring throughout the Southwest.

 "We were doing rockabilly, but instead of putting the beat of the one and the three, we changed the beat to the two and the four," Eakens explains.
 "It was applying the attitude of '60s garage rock to rockabilly, and it rocked.”
 The Footnotes eventually settled in Houston, temporarily relocating to Nashville for a year-and-a-half stretch in the mid-'80s.
 In Nashville, the band became part of a rising Music City rock 'n' roll boom, spearheaded by fabled roots rockers Jason and the Scorchers, that seemed poised for a national breakthrough that never arrived.
-In the process, a proposed major-label deal fell through at the last minute, and the Footnotes returned to the Houston scene, where they remained beloved local heroes.
+They also performed some co-bill shows with Southern Culture on the Skids.
+A proposed major-label deal fell through at the last minute, and the Footnotes returned to the Houston scene, where they remained beloved local heroes.
 In Texas, the Footnotes became part of a much-mythologized movement of iconoclastic young bands that included True Believers, the Wild Seeds, and Doctors' Mob, with whom the Footnotes frequently toured and shared bills.
-After a period of reassessment and recharging, Eakens reactivated the Footnotes in 2011, maintaining the punchy, melodic style that had originally endeared the band to its fans.
+After reassessment and recharging, Eakens reactivated the Footnotes in 2011, maintaining the punchy, melodic style that initially endeared the band to its fans.

 "From the beginning, the idea behind the Footnotes has always been to keep it simple and honest, and we're sticking with that," Eakens states.
-"It's garage music; it's attitude and emotion, with good songs and good playing and good harmonies.
+"It's garage music; it's attitude and emotion, with good songs, playing, and good harmonies.
 We're not virtuosos, but that's not the point.
 It's about energy and melody and looseness and fun.

 "I've reached a point in my life," Eakens concludes, "where I've realized that this is just what I do.
-I'm not doing it because I think it's gonna make me rich or famous.
+I'm not doing it because it will make me rich or famous.
 I'm doing it because I love it.
-I'm not hell-bent on making it now, the way I used to be, and that makes it a lot easier to enjoy.
-It's pretty much the same sound and the same kind of songs that I've been carrying around for the last 25 years, and I'm just gonna keep riding it until the wheels come off.”
+I'm not hell-bent on making it now the way I used to be, which makes it much easier to enjoy.
+It's pretty much the same sound and kind of songs that I've been carrying around for the last 25 years, and I'm just going to keep riding it until the wheels come off.”